Planning your surf trip to Krui South Sumatra

 International Drivers Licence

-You are legally required to have a valid and current International Drivers Licence to drive any vehicle in Indonesia.
+Foreigners are legally required to have a current International Drivers Licence to drive any vehicle in Indonesia.
 If you have an accident without one your insurance will not cover your personal injuries or 3rd party liability.

 Tides